mendelt/tide-fluent-routes/README.md

 At the moment it supports setting up paths, you can integrate middleware at any place in the route-tree and you can integrate endpoints.
 Some things that are possible with Tide-native routes are not (yet) possible;
-- middleware does not work for now, there is support missing for this in Tide
 - Tide prefix routes are not implemented
 - you can not nest Tide servers
-- serving directories is not possible but a version of this is planned

 To use this you can import Tide Fluent Routes with `use tide_fluent_routes::prelude::* it introduces the `register` extension method on the `Tide::Server to register routes from a